-For more information about autostart queues, refer to the chapter about queues in HP OpenVMS System Manager's Manual, Volume 1: Essentials.
+For more information about autostart queues, see the chapter about queues in HP OpenVMS System Manager's Manual, Volume 1: Essentials.

-/BASE PRIORITY=n
+/BASE_PRIORITY=n

 Specifies the base process priority at which jobs are initiated from a batch execution queue.
 By default, if you omit the qualifier, jobs are initiated at the same priority as the base priority established by DEFPRI at system generation (usually 4).
 The base priority specifier can be any decimal value from 0 to 15.